RSpidla/tweeterApp_2019/README.md

 ### Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Details: a Single Page App (SPA) built with HTML, CSS, JS, jQuery and AJAX on the client-side, and Node, Express and MongoDB on the server-side.

 ## <span style="color:#1693A5">Getting Started</span>